Kyushudy/physicalreservoircontrol/README.md

 # Physical Reservoir Control Program

 # MATLAB Version
-This code was developed using MATLAB R2024a.
+This code was developed using **MATLAB R2024a**.
 Versions later than R2024a should also be compatible.

 # Required MATLAB Toolboxes
 Please ensure that all toolboxes related to Simulink and Simscape are installed.
-For convenience and to avoid compatibility issues, we recommend installing all available toolboxes during MATLAB installation.
+For convenience and to avoid compatibility issues, we recommend **installing all available toolboxes** during MATLAB installation.

 # Required MATLAB Apps
 After installing MATLAB, open the application and navigate to "APPS" → "Get More Apps".
 Install the following three packages: